-Allergy shots work by injecting tiny amounts of the allergen (insect venom) into your body over time.
-Your body gets used to the allergen and if you get stung again, you won’t have such a bad reaction.
+One such preventive treatment may be allergy shots.
+Allergy shots for insect stings put tiny amounts of the allergen (you may hear it called “insect venom”) into your body over time.
+Your body gets used to the allergen, and if you get stung again, you won’t have such a bad reaction.

-Allergy shots are not for everyone.
-If you have never had a serious allergic reaction to an insect bite or sting, you probably don’t need them for insect allergy.
-They may be more risky for people with heart or lung disease, or who take certain medications.
+Allergy shots aren’t for everyone.
+If you’ve never had a serious allergic reaction to an insect bite or sting, you probably don’t need them for an insect allergy.
+They may be more risky for people with heart or lung disease or who take certain medications.
 Be sure to tell your allergist about your health and any medicines you take, so you can decide if allergy shots are right for you.